Analysis | Trump’s flawed Rose Garden assault on Joe Biden

 Each country set its own commitments under the Paris accord.
 So Trump could have unilaterally changed the commitments offered by Obama, which is technically allowed under the agreement.

-Moreover, China, in its Paris accord commitment, said that, compared with 2005 levels, it would seek to cut its carbon emissions by 60 to 65 percent per unit of GDP by 2030.
+Moreover, China, in its Paris accord commitment, said that, compared with 2005 levels, it would seek to cut its carbon emissions by 60 to 65 percent per unit of gross domestic product by 2030.
 China pledged to reach these goals by 2030.
 The Climate Action Tracker says Beijing has policies in place to meet and even overachieve its Paris accord targets, even if it remains insufficient to halt global warming of temperatures.

 “Abolish — in the suburbs, you’re going to abolish the suburbs with this.
 Enforce Obama-Biden’s radical AFFH — that’s the AFFH regulation that threatens to strip localities of federal affordable housing funds unless they change their zoning laws to fit the federal government’s demands.
 So what you have — I mean, I’ve been watching this for years in Westchester, coming from New York.
 They want low-income housing built in a neighborhood.
 Well, I’m ending that rule.
 I’m taking it out, so — I spoke with Ben Carson the other day.
 We’re going to be taking it out.
 I’ve watched that whole thing go, and now they want to make it twice as bad in the suburbs — in the suburbs.
 Mothers aren’t happy about that.
 Fathers aren’t happy about that.
 They worked hard to buy a house, and now they’re going to watch the housing values drop like a rock, and that has happened.
 It dropped like a rock.
 So we’re not going to do that; we’re going to do the exact opposite.”

-The Affirmatively Further Fair Housing rule (AFFH) does not aim to bulldoze the suburbs.
+The Affirmatively Furthering Fair Housing rule (AFFH) does not aim to bulldoze the suburbs.
 Rather, the rule is the latest attempt to push the Department of Housing and Urban Development to do more to enforce and implement a section of the Fair Housing Act of 1968 requiring the government to “affirmatively further fair housing.”

-The rule, which was finalized in July 2015 and been in limbo since Obama left office, is designed to push “meaningful actions, in addition to combating discrimination, that overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics.”
+The rule, which was finalized in July 2015 and has been in limbo since Obama left office, is designed to push “meaningful actions, in addition to combating discrimination, that overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics.”
 Put simply, it was designed to help state and local officials provide better access to opportunity, following the original 1968 guideline.

 For evidence of the bleak future, Trump points to his own experience “watching this for years.”
-But he goes on to bungle the facts, suggesting that following the AFFH would lead to “housing values drop like a rock.”
+But he goes on to bungle the facts, suggesting that following the AFFH would lead to “housing values [dropping] like a rock.”
 Most research suggests that the proximity of affordable housing does not depress property values.

 The president ought to be familiar with fair housing rules.
-The government charged Trump, along with his father and their company, with violating the Fair Housing Act in 1973.
+The government charged Trump, along with his father and their company, with violating the Fair Housing Act in 1973 for not renting to blacks.
 The Trumps eventually signed a consent decree in 1975, which they were accused of violating just three years later.

 Send us facts to check by filling out this form